-Click on Stable Releases.
+Click on Archive Versions.

-Select one of the two last entries for the MSVC 2013 compiler depending on whether you have a 32-bit or a 64-bit Windows.
+Select one of the last two entries for the MSVC 2017 compiler depending on whether you have a 32-bit or a 64-bit Windows.
+Any GDAL version above 2.3.3 will work.

 Generic installer for the GDAL core components